Multiplication by Infinity

 A parabolic dish and stirling engine system, which concentrates sunlight to produce useful solar power.
 Renewable ...

-No matter where I serve my guests, they seem to like my jokes best.
-Math, Physics, and Engineering jokes.
-OK, so much for being serious.
-M...
+No matter what I serve my guests, they seem to like my Math jokes best. ********* A mathematician and an engineer are sitting at a...

 Total Pageviews